 There’s no city like Chicago!
 Ask anyone who lives here, and they’ll tell you they love it.
 We do!
 (But we may be a little biased.)
 It’s home to nearly 2.7 million residents and offers 77 neighborhoods as unique as its citizens.
 Sometimes you can even notice when you’ve entered a different neighborhood just by looking at the buildings.

 You’ve probably heard of Lakeview and West Loop.
-Maybe you already looked up Lincoln Park apartments for rent.
 While those options are excellent choices to call home, there are so many more neighborhoods around you could also explore.

 Before you get started, consider what matters most to you when looking for the next place to call home.
 Are you thinking more about your budget or wanting a place that is close to attractions?
 Would you rather live in a quiet residential neighborhood or live on a busy street a few blocks from your favorite concert venue?

 Researching all 77 communities takes a lot of work, and frankly, gets overwhelming.
 To make things a little easier on you, we narrowed down a few options to share.
 Here are the most affordable places to live in when looking for apartments for rent in Chicago.

 Average price for a one-bedroom apartment: $1,325

 Buena Park resides north of Lakeview and south of Uptown, nestled between Graceland Cemetery and Lake Michigan.
 Residents enjoy living here for the quick access to Lake Shore Drive, Lakefront Trail, and it’s not too far from Lincoln Park Zoo.
 Buena Park is known to host concerts and movies in the summertime and is a great place to live if you enjoy being a quick walk away from attending a Chicago Cubs game.
 While this is a quiet residential neighborhood, the residents are very active and keep each other updated on local events.